Rights and Responsibilities

 Whitman College will not exclude otherwise qualified applicants or students with disabilities from participation in, or access to, its academics, housing, or extracurricular programs.
 “Otherwise qualified” refers to students who without consideration of disability are admissible to the college.
 Program participation will not be denied to a student with a disability where that person, with accommodation, can perform the essential functions required of that program.
 Students who feel they need an accommodation because of a disability must provide documentation of their disability from a physician, learning specialist, or other qualified professional.
 The documentation should be current, within at least three years.

-Students seeking accommodations for a disability, or who are denied program access, should contact Clare Carson, Associate Dean of Students (x5213).
-Clare will work with the student, faculty member, and the appropriate department to arrive at a reasonable accommodation.
+Students seeking accommodations for a disability, or who are denied program access, should contact Julia Dunn, Associate Dean of Students (x5213).
 If all parties involved do not reach agreement, the Dean of Students and/or the Dean of Faculty will be asked to decide the case.
 Accommodation requests are reviewed on a case-by-case basis.
 Academic standards and expectations will not be lowered in the process of accommodation.

 Lewd, indecent, obscene expressions and disorderly conduct are prohibited.